LAST UPDATED: February 12, 2021

 Keep in mind that, despite the small-scale efficacy of this charger, it only works for small electrical demands.
 The compact size means that it won’t work for multiple devices or bigger pieces of technology.

-Focused on finding a solar charger that will work over the long-term?
+Focused on finding a solar charger that will work over the long term?
 Take a look at the Anker Store Portable Solar Panel.
 It comes backed with a high-grade polymer.
 This tough material covers the panels and gives them a high level of strength against damage.
 It buffers against impact in case it is dropped.
 Plus, the synthetic nature of the material makes it resistant to moisture.
 In terms of size, when folded, this solar panel folds down to less than a foot in size.
-However, when expanded, you get over two feet of surface area to take in the sun’s rays.
+However, when expanded, you get more than 2 feet of surface area to take in the sun’s rays.
 The solar charger can give you a full three amps of power, trickling 2.4 amps out of each port.
 It is compatible with most devices, especially considering it has standard and micro-USB ports.